 Upon triggering Frozen, the enemy will be afflicted by the Cryo status for a few seconds regardless of how long the Frozen state lasts.
 You’ll have enough time to do with this as you wish.
 Additionally, Frozen enemies can be hit by a heavy attack (via claymore attacks, plunging attacks, explosions, and Geo damage) to trigger Shatter.

 As opposed to elemental damage, Shatter will deal a burst of physical damage.
 Unfortunately, Shatter doesn’t scale with physical damage (but does with elemental mastery), so it’s somewhat lackluster.
 However, it is one of the better ways to deal with Hydro shields, which are known for being notoriously difficult to break in comparison to other shields.

-Of particular note, there’s a team comp affectionally named Morgana (after the LoL champion known for her CC) that relies on perma-freezing your enemies.
+Of particular note, there’s a team comp affectionally named Morgana (after the LoL champion known for her CC) that relies on perma-freezing your enemies and pummeling them without resistance.
 If you have Mona and Ganyu, we recommend looking it up.